-For you, a pedicure might be an essential, just as buying fresh produce and eating home-cooked meals are for me.
+For you, a pedicure might be essential, just as buying fresh produce and eating home-cooked meals are for me.
 Each person is different.
 Find the expenses you value most and focus on that.
 Everything else?
-Do you best to do without.
+Do your best to do without.

 Of course, when money is really tight, you might have to make choices even among your essentials.

 Free ebook: Want simple tweaks to stop feeling overwhelmed and start managing your time?
-Join my newsletter and get my ebook, Time Management Strategies for the Overwhelmed Mom!
-Download it below—at no cost to you.
+Get Time Management Strategies for the Overwhelmed Mom!
+Grab it below—at no cost to you.
 You’ll also get my newsletters, which parents say they LOVE:

 2. Find free or inexpensive entertainment

 Don’t feel like your kids will be deprived of fun because you’re on a tight budget and can’t afford many extracurricular activities.
 You can always find free or inexpensive outings to give them a special time.

 You can take them on a hike or go to a local beach (pack sandwiches to bring with you for lunch!).
 Go on a bicycle or scooter ride around the block.
 Visit every playground or park in your area, or take them to your community swimming pool when it’s hot.

-The pandemic has made many free resources unavailable.
-But down the line, you can take the kids to library events, free museums, and community events sponsored by your city or county.
+You can take them to library events, free museums, and community events sponsored by your city or county.

 3. Plan for large expenses

-For instance, I’d schedule auto repairs, buy new car seats, or even enroll our son for a month of swim lessons during that time.
+For instance, I’d schedule auto repairs, buy new car seats, or even enroll our son in a month of swim lessons during that time.

 If you know you have a big expense coming up, save a little at a time leading up to it.
-I knew our twins’ preschool deposit of $1,550 would be due by a certain date, so I’d save the money needed every month until then.
+I knew our twins’ preschool deposit of $1,550 would be due by a certain date, so I saved the money needed every month until then.

-You can also pace your spending for home improvements or appliances you know you’ll need.
-Don’t buy a new vacuum, dishwasher, and portable air conditioner all at once.
-Instead space them out so you buy one appliance each month.
+You can also pace big ticket items for home improvements, baby gear, or appliances you know you’ll need.
+Don’t buy a new vacuum, mattress, and portable air conditioner all at once.
+Instead, space them out so you buy one appliance each month.

 4. Earn extra income

-The problem with cutting costs is that you’ll eventually hit a limit.
-There’s only so much money you can have no matter how frugally you live your life.
-While saving money is often the first and easiest step to take, at some point, you realize that it still might not be enough.
+The problem with cutting costs is that you’ll likely hit a limit at some point.
+There’s only so much money you can have no matter how frugally you live.
+While saving a ton of money is often the first and easiest step to take, at some point, you realize that it still might not be enough.

 While you may not be able to reduce your expenses, you can always increase your income.
 And with income, there’s no limit to how much you can make.